Rdbaker/GameCenter/deploy/readme.md

 ##Creating an IAM user
 IAM is the AWS service that gives different "Users" which have different permissions to use the AWS account.
-We need to make an User that we can use to build and deploy the server.
+We need to make a User that we can use to build and deploy the server.

 1. Navigate to the [IAM User
    view](https://console.aws.amazon.com/iam/home?#users)